CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

 A common analogy used to describe the role of database indices is the index section at the back of the book.
 The book's index helps you quickly find specific terms or key words as used throughout the book.
+In the context of databases, the index stores information on where a record is in the table.
+The database goes to the index and then uses that information to retrieve the requested data.

 Each relational database management system may have its own particular ways of how exactly to implement indices, but generally speaking: